Forward-swept wing

-A forward-swept wing is an aircraft wing configuration in which the quarter-chord line of the wing has a forward sweep.
+A forward-swept wing or reverse-swept wing is an aircraft wing configuration in which the quarter-chord line of the wing has a forward sweep.
 Typically, the leading edge also sweeps forward.
+Aircraft with forward-swept are more maneuverable, due to being able to safely sustain higher attack angles.
+However, they are harder to fly.

 Characteristics

 The forward-swept configuration has a number of characteristics which increase as the angle of sweep increases.

 Main spar location

-The rearward location of the main wing spar would lead to a more efficient interior arrangement with more usable space.
+The aft location of the main wing spar would lead to a more efficient interior arrangement with more usable space.

 Inward spanwise flow

-Air flowing over any swept wing tends to move spanwise towards the rearmost end of the wing.
+Air flowing over any swept wing tends to move spanwise towards the aftmost end of the wing.
 On a rearward-swept wing this is outwards towards the tip, while on a forward-swept wing it is inwards towards the root.
 As a result, the dangerous tip stall condition of a rearward-swept design becomes a safer and more controllable root stall on a forward-swept design.
 This allows full aileron control despite loss of lift, and also means that drag-inducing leading edge slots or other devices are not required.
+At transonic speeds, shockwaves build up first at the root rather than the tip, again helping ensure effective aileron control.

 With the air flowing inwards, wingtip vortices and the accompanying drag are reduced.
 Instead, the fuselage acts as a very large wing fence and, since wings are generally larger at the root, this raises the maximum lift coefficient allowing a smaller wing.
 As a result, maneuverability is improved, especially at high angles of attack.

-At transonic speeds, shockwaves build up first at the root rather than the tip, again helping ensure effective aileron control.